dastrukar/zre4pghd/readme.md

 A simple mod that adds Resident Evil 4/5 styled glowing thing on pickups.

-It should be noted that this mod was made with Hideous Destructor in mind.\
+It should be noted that this mod was made with Hideous Destructor in mind.

 ## Syntax for custom stuff

+All custom stuff goes into `repkup_groups.txt`.

 *I hope you're using a monospace font while reading this.*
 ```